Wildlife Research & Conservation Management Volunteer Projects in Africa

 Southern Africa’s wildlife populations are currently under threat from all sides.
 The region’s growing human population is placing ever more pressure on limited resources such as water and habitat, forcing wildlife to live on ever-shrinking ‘islands’ of land.
 Meanwhile, climate change is exacerbating the situation.
 Summers are getting hotter and lasting longer, affecting the flow of rivers that provide a vital supply of water for wildlife.

-All of which is happening against a backdrop of poaching and big-game hunting, which is still legal throughout much of Africa.
+All of this is happening against a backdrop of poaching and big-game hunting, which is still legal throughout much of Africa.

 Wildlife research and management underpin the region’s whole conservation movement.
 Every ecosystem is a delicate balance of species that hunt one another and consume natural resources such as vegetation and water.
 So to create a self-sustaining balance of species, conservationists need to constantly monitor the population dynamics of each animal, including ratios of male to female and age categorisations, how predator and prey species interact with each other and the available natural resources.